Table of Contents

 Unused and unwanted prescription medications can be taken to a proper drug disposal location at any time of the year.

-If everyone in America disposed of all medications they no loner take or need, it could substantially reduce the number of overdose deaths each year and also minimize the risk of addiction.
+If everyone in America disposed of all medications they no longer take or need, it could substantially reduce the number of overdose deaths each year and minimize the risk of addiction.